 WWII Bomb Shuts Down Flights At London City Airport

 The unexploded bomb is a "German 500kg fused device," according to local authorities.
-It was found early Sunday in the River Thames, as part of pre-planned work at a dock near the airport, Metropolitan Police said in a statement.
+It was found early Sunday in the River Thames, as part of planned work at a dock near the airport, Metropolitan Police said in a statement.

 "Overnight, officers have been helping to evacuate properties within the exclusion zone and police are working with the local authority to provide residents with temporary emergency accommodation and the appropriate support," police said.